shanecoen/code-institute-portfolio-1/README.md

 * Navigation Bar

-The Navigation Bar used in this website in used in all 4 pages and is placed centrally at the top of the header image.
+The Navigation Bar in this website in used in all 4 pages and is placed centrally at the top of the header image.
 It allows for the user to easily navigate throughout the site and it is fully responsive and responds to all screen sizes.
 The page that the user is currently on will be highlighted by a navy coloured underline.
 The Image below shows the Navigation bar in desktop screen size.